 I feel crappy having to defend myself from a slanderous website but it’s what I need to do.
-So I’m typing this note out myself with no editors influencing it, and I’ve decided to put it up as a paid ad on google searches for my name.
+So I’m typing this note out myself with no editors influencing it.
 I’m hoping this notice gets the truth out and helps with my recent problems of people reading a slander piece and presuming it to be true because it is on a legitimate-looking site.

 In regard to my business dealings, my company has been around 25 years and like any large company, we’ve had disagreements with regulators and customers before.
 This is the reality of running a successful business.
 It comes with the territory.
 Nevertheless, over the past 25 years, we have proven ourselves to have an ethical and spotless record for following the law to the “T”.
 The language RationalWiki mentioned about me is from documents relating to disagreements with regulators.
 They are not court findings.
 Any implication that we violated regulations are simply false.
 We have not.

 Regarding a man from TN almost getting killed by one of our products, the claim is both ridiculous and false.
-This man did not take us to court.
-Still, we investigated the situation, which turned out to be exactly as we expected – a shakedown.
+We investigated the situation, which turned out to be exactly as we expected – a shakedown.
+This man never took us to court about this and it was simply about money.

 When the complaints stacked up about 3rd party company we hired to answer phones and process orders and returns we terminated the relationship with this call center.
 Customers get dissatisfied and complain, it’s a part of business.
 We took action.